 In fourth grade I moved onto a Marine Corps base in Quantico, Virginia for a year and then was thrilled to sail aboard a troop transport ship, the U.S.N.S Patch, across the Atlantic to West Germany.

 We moved to Tampa, Florida then to West Springfield, Virginia where I graduated from high school.
-I moved back to Europe, attended the University of Maryland in Munich, Germany, Univeristät München, where I studied in German, and even took university classes in Tehran, Iran.
-My love of literature lead me to a B.A. in English that I earned back in America at George Mason University.
+I moved back to Europe, attended the University of Maryland in Munich, Germany, Universität München, where I studied in German, and even took university classes in Tehran, Iran.
+My love of literature led me to a B.A. in English that I earned back in the U.S. at George Mason University.
 Later I studied to become an English teacher and reading specialist at the University of Oregon.
-As a elementary reading specialist I’ve been privileged to help lots of struggling readers find a pathway into books and a love of reading, too.
+As an elementary reading specialist, I’ve been privileged to help lots of struggling readers find a pathway into books and a love of reading, too.

 But I had other dreams as well–to shape the world with my own stories and share them with readers like you.
 I especially wanted to write stories about kids like me, who were army brats and global nomads.

-Now, looking forward to four books coming out in 2017 and 2018, I have completed my apprenticeship, but will never stop being a student of writing and literature.
+Even with five published picture books and more to come, I will never stop being a student of writing and literature.
 And I will never stop reading!